Christopher Sears

 Student Supervision

 Each year I consider applications from students interested in our graduate programs (MSc and PhD).
-If you are interested in pursuing graduate studies under my supervision please contact me well in advance of the November application deadline to discuss opportunities.
+If you are interested in pursuing graduate studies in my lab, please contact me well in advance of the November application deadline to discuss opportunities.
 Undergraduate students interested in the honours program and possible honours thesis projects should contact me early in the fall session (the deadline for applications to the honours program is in January).
 For students interested in Psychology 499 (Research Experience in Psychology), you can contact me anytime to discuss possibilities.

-To date I have supervised 22 graduate student theses (MSc/PhD) and 28 honours thesis students (BA/BSc).
+I have supervised 22 graduate student theses (MSc/PhD) and 28 honours thesis students (BA/BSc).
 My graduate and undergraduate trainees are always co-authors on our lab's publications and they have had good success winning Tri-Council scholarships (NSERC, CIHR, and SSHRC).
 You can learn more about my lab, my graduate students, honours thesis students, and our research activities by visiting the Cognition and Emotion Lab.

 Publications